 This post may contain affiliate links which means we receive a small commission at no cost to you when you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 If you’re looking for ways to improve your sleep, look no further!
 Here are some vital tips:

 Do you have a regular bedtime?
 Do you get up at the same time every day?
 If the answer to either of these is no then your sleep habits have room for improvement (and yes, this does include the weekend).

 Your pre-bedtime routine

-It’s good to practise to avoid stimulants such as cigarettes and caffeine before you go to bed.
+It’s good to practice to avoid stimulants such as cigarettes and caffeine before you go to bed.

 Are you exercising regularly?
 It’s proven that getting enough exercise does wonders for your sleep.
 Be sure not to exercise too late in the day, however, as the residual stimulation can delay stop you from falling asleep.

 Certain foods are said to be good for your sleep.
 Healthy foods to eat before bed include oats, fatty fishes, nuts and many more.

 Do you have an overly messy bedroom?
 How about curtains that don’t quite do their job in making it dark?
 These are factors that could be affecting your sleep.